 I was recently interviewed about obsessive, possessive love.
 Here are my thoughts.

-The world has gone mad for Christian Grey in Fifty Shades of Grey.
-But he is preceded by a long line of dark lovers in film and literature.
+The world went mad for Christian Grey in Fifty Shades of Grey, But he is preceded by a long line of dark lovers in film and literature.

 Wade Gotwals and Anastasia Blackwell in Scene HOBL trailer